 Ghost Adventures, Season 5: Episode 1 and Aftershocks Season 1 Episode 23, Aaron reported experiencing his vest been tugged and at the same time an entity or a dark mass was captured by their thermo-imaging camera on the cat walk.
 They also captured numerous EVPs in the tunnels: “I’m gonna shoot you all…”, “let me come over…”, “come on come on ok…”, “yer f@#$”, and unexplained child/female voices.

 Ghost Hunters, Season 8, Episode 3, in the powerhouse, Grant and Jason were both touched on their faces by an invisible force.
 They also heard sniffling, bangs, and shuffling sounds.
 In the control room, Grant and Jason heard sounds like a person approaching, footsteps and talking.
 Upon further analysis evidence, they caught the sound of a Native American flute and voices on the recordings.

-Many paranormal groups have reported their shirts been pulled and hair tousled by an apparition.
+Many paranormal groups have reported their shirts being pulled and hair tousled by an apparition.
 Others have experienced feeling cold chills at a dead-end portion of the tunnel.
-Another location with alleged experiences is the 3rd floor where several playing cards were placed on the edge of a table and asked a spirit to knock off a specific card but not the others.
+Another location with alleged experiences is the 3rd floor where several playing cards were placed on the edge of a table and the spirit was asked to knock off a specific card but not the others.
 There is a video recorded on the incident:

 Though interesting, it is too easy to have a small air current knock off a playing card that is balanced on the edge of a table and the KII meter is not a good piece of equipment to use for detecting EMF since it is so sensitive.
 Anyone there with a cell phone or even the camera that is recording the incident could have set off the meter.
 PIM does not consider this evidence.